Clarusway-european-coders/SocialMedia/readme.md

 - When a user tweets something on profile page it doesn't automatically display the new tweet.
 - On profile page clicking on profile sends to a non existing page.
-- Tweets are not displayed according to their published date.
+- Tweets are not displayed according to their published date. [done]

+## Missing features

+- Users can't like or retweets yet.
+- User follow isn't a thing yet.